25 Healthy Ways to Fight Inflammation

 Inflammation is actually a perfectly normal bodily response, designed to kick into gear when we are exposed to germs or an injury.
 For example, healthy inflammation looks like mucus production when you’re sick, which helps you expel whatever virus or bacteria you’ve come into contact with.
 It can also look like swelling, redness, and pain when you twist an ankle, which is a result of healing blood cells rushing to the area to help.

 Inflammation only becomes detrimental when it becomes chronic or spins out of control.
-And unfortunately, factors like chemicals in our environment, poor sleep, chronic stress, a poor diet, and sedentary lifestyle can trigger our inflammatory response to jump into gear for no good reason, which can sabotage our health and well-being.
+And unfortunately, factors like poor sleep, chronic stress, an imbalanced diet, and sedentary lifestyle can trigger our inflammatory response to jump into gear for no good reason, which can sabotage our health and well-being.

-So, what can we do to quell chronic inflammation?
+So, what can we do to keep chronic inflammation at bay?
 Luckily, there are a ton of anti-inflammatory practices you can do throughout the day to help your body keep your inflammation level in a healthy place.
 Here are 25 ways to fight inflammation today:

 1. Do some yoga